FranciscoBarreira/javascript-project/README.md

 <a name="user-requirements"></a>

 - The website should be easy to navigate
-- All useful information about the game should be on display
+- Restarting the Quiz should be intuitive
-- Signup should be accessible from any page
+- The right answer should turn green or red depending on whether it is right or wrong
-- The website's visuals should be enticing
+- The website's visuals should be centered around cinema
-- It should be easy to understand what the game is
+- The number of right answers should be shown at the end
-- External links should be opened in a different window
 - The website should adapt to different screen sizes on different devices

 ### User Stories
  <a name="user-stories"></a>

-- I want the website to visually transmit the idea of the game
+- I want the website to visually transmit the art of cinema
-- I want the text to be clean legible
+- I want the text to be clean and legible
-- I want to know the main features of the game
+- I want to know how well i did in the quiz
-- I want a way to start playing the game immediately
+- I want a way to restart the quiz in case I feel I can do better

 ## Design
  <a name="design"></a>